 Deciding to retire before your normal retirement age may result in a reduced benefit because the benefit will be paid to you over a longer time period.

 Complete your total retirement picture by including pension estimates at various ages in the decision process.
-Make the most of the retirement modeling tool in NetBenefits by including pension income in the analysis.
+Make the most of the Retirement Analysis Tool in NetBenefits by including pension income in the analysis.

 Another key decision at retirement is deciding how to receive your pension benefit or what optional form of payment works best for you.
 Generally, you can receive your pension benefit as a monthly “single life annuity” amount payable to you for your lifetime only, or as a “joint & survivor annuity” amount payable to you and after your death, to your beneficiary.